wingzx3/cogent/README.md

 - 🔒 **Safe Operations** - Asks for your approval before making changes or running commands
 - 📚 **Workspace Awareness** - Can load your entire workspace for better context (configurable)
 - 📜 **Custom Rules** - Teach your AI companion your project's special needs
+- 🔍 **Symbol Search** - Find symbols in the code base and return relevant code snippets with line numbers

 ## 🚀 Installation